macroecolab/macroecolab.github.io/index.md

 {% include section.html %}

-{% capture text %}
+# about us

+We use statistical models and geospatial techniques to predict species's ranges and their relationships with the environment, make estimates of biodiversity and map its patterns, and predict how biodiversity will change in the future.

+{% include section.html
+background="images/forest.png"
+size=full dark=false %}

+{%capture text%}

-We investigate how biodiversity is distributed across the Earth and make predictions of how it will change in the future.
+#### We investigate how biodiversity is distributed across the Earth and make predictions of how it will change in the future.

 {%
   include button.html